 There is no standard grading scale among pen collectors.
-Please study the chart below, and note that we grade more conservatively than others who use similar descriptive terms.
+Please study the chart below, and note that we grade more conservatively than most others who use similar descriptive terms.

 |M||=||mint: perfect, factory new|